fuzziqersoftware/newserv/README.md

 With that said, I offer no guarantees on how or when this project will advance.
 Feel free to submit GitHub issues if you find bugs or have feature requests; I'd like to make the server as stable and complete as possible, but I can't promise that I'll respond to issues in a timely manner.
 If you feel like contributing to newserv yourself, pull requests are welcome as well.

 Current known issues / missing features / things to do:
-- Episode 3 battles are implemented but are not well-tested.
-    - Fix behavior when joining a spectator team after the beginning of a battle.
 - PSOBB is not well-tested and likely will disconnect or misbehave when clients try to use unimplemented features.
     - Enemy indexes also desync slightly in most games, often in later areas, leading to incorrect EXP values being given for killed enemies.
 - Fix some edge cases on the BB proxy server (e.g. make sure Change Ship does the right thing, which is not the same as what it should do on V2/V3).